luigi311/Blog/content/librem-5/index.md

 series = "Phones"
 +++

-- Performance: 2/5 (Limited by GPU drivers)
+- Performance: 2/5 (Limited by WIP GPU drivers)
-- Affordability:
+- Affordability: Expensive for what it is and provides compared to others
 - Compatibility: 4/5
 - Battery Life: /5